Alimir/wp-ulike/readme.txt

 * Fixed   : security vulnerabilities by implementing proper sanitization and escaping methods throughout the plugin codebase.
 * Improved: overall performance and reliability by optimizing SQL queries and utilizing WordPress API functions where applicable.
 * Updated : setting panel to enhance user experience and provide better customization options.

-= 4.6.9 =
-* Fixed: Removed "attributes" from [wp_ulike] shortcode to protect against potential vulnerabilities.
-* Fixed: Addressed an issue where an outdated JavaScript method was causing compatibility problems.

-= 4.6.8 =
-* Added  : Connect and Login Effortlessly with Our Latest Social Integration.
-[PRO]
-* Added  : Introducing a New Session Handler Class.
-[PRO]
-* Updated: Options panel framework.
-* Updated: Expanded WordPress REST API with Votes Details.
-[PRO]
-* Fixed  : Various minor bug fixes for a smoother experience.

-= 4.6.7 =
-* Added   : Automatic removal of votes from the database when posts, comments, etc. are removed.
-* Improved: Purge cache controller with support for new cache plugins (FlyingPress, SwiftPerformance, Hummingbird, EnduranceCache).
-* Updated : Improved PHP 8.2 compatibility.
-* Updated : Auto display support on "the_excerpt" hook.
-* Fixed   : Set default value for auto display filter (which caused the button to be displayed on pages after the plugin was activated).

-= 4.6.6 =
-* Added  : "Cache Cleaner" plugin cache support.
-* Added  : Disable IP logging option.
-* Updated: Options panel framework.
-* Fixed  : Escaping translations and output strings.
-* Fixed  : Javascript conflict with "custom css&js" plugin.
-* Fixed  : Minor bug fixes.

-= 4.6.5 =
-* Improved: Compatibility with WordPress 6.1 applied.
-* Fixed   : Use mutex lock to prevent race condition.
-* Fixed   : Disable code snippet options when using 'WP_ULIKE_DISABLE_CODE_SNIPPETS' constant or having multisite enabled.

 == Upgrade Notice ==